yellow daisy coral on a pylon underwater with some fish

 Supporting decision-making around the decommissioning of oil and gas infrastructure

 By 2040, more than 2500 offshore oil and gas structures will cease operations globally, and will require decommissioning at a cost of up to US$13 billion per year.
-In Australian waters alone, there is an estimated 8160km of pipelines, 1500km of umbilicals, 1000 subsea wells, 57 platforms and 500 other structures.
+For Australia, there is an estimated liability of US$40.5 billion, with well plugging and abandonment at approximately 1000 wells, and more than 8000km of pipeline removal comprising the majority of the spend.

 To remove or not to remove?

 As operations move towards their end-of-field-life, regulators and industry must decide the fate of wells, pipelines, platforms and other structures at sea.
-Decommissioning options include leaving in placecomplete removal, partial removal, toppling, relocation or transforming into an artificial reef.
+The removal of all property from the ocean is the default regulatory requirement for operators.
+Alternative approaches, including leaving some of all infrastructure in the ocean, or turning infrastructure into an artificial reef, may be accepted if it meets Australian regulations and Australia's international treaty obligations.

-In-situ decommissioning, where some infrastructure is left in the marine environment following the end of its productive life, has been promoted as an option that can deliver ecological benefits from the establishment of artificial reefs, reduced costs and improved human safety for operators.
+In-situ decommissioning, where some infrastructure is left in the marine environment following the end of its productive life, is an option that can deliver ecological benefits from the establishment of artificial reefs.
+However, pollution from the infrastructure may pose unacceptable risks to marine ecosystems.

 fish surrounding underwater structure